-In Ekurhuleni (Figures 1D-F), quantitative testing is currently being done in the Eastern, Southern, and Northern parts.
-In the Eastern part, testing is done in Welgedacht, Tsakane and Ancor WWTPs.
-In the Northern part, testing is being done in Hertesbeesfontein, Benoni, Olifantsfontein, Daveyton and JP Marais.
-In the Southern part, testing is done in Vlakpaats, Dekema, Waterval and Rondebult WWTPs.
+In Ekurhuleni (Figures 1D-F), quantitative testing is currently being done in the Eastern, Southern, and Northern regions.
+In the Eastern region, testing is done at Welgedacht, Tsakane and Ancor WWTPs.
+In the Northern region, testing is being done in Hartebeesfontein, Benoni, Olifantsfontein, Daveyton and JP Marais.
+In the Southern region, testing is done in Vlakpaats, Dekema, Waterval and Rondebult WWTPs.

-Testing by CSIR (Figure 1D-F) began in epidemiological week 38 of 2021 in four WWTPs (Herbert Bickley, Jan Smuts, and JP Marais and week 44 in two WWTPS (Carl Grundligh and Rynfield).
-The CSIR is also testing at Daveyton, Olifantsfontein and Vlakplaats, with testing commencing in weeks 42, 38, and 38, respectively (Figure 1E).
+Testing by CSIR (Fig 1D-F) began in epidemiological week 38 of 2021 for 5 WWTPs (Herbert Bickley, Jan Smuts, and JP Marais Carl Grundligh and Rynfield).
+The CSIR is also testing at Daveyton, Olifantsfontein and Vlakplaats, with quantitative testing commencing in week 38 (Figure 1E).
 Quantitative testing commenced by the NICD in epidemiological week 8 in Vlakplaats, and week 9 in three treatments plants (Daveyton, Hartebeesfontein and Olifantsfontein) (Figure 1E-F).
 The Waterlab (Fig 1E-F) began testing of two WWTPs in week 38 (Ronderbult and Welgedacht) and week 40 in five WWTPs (Ancor, Dekema, Harteesbonfontein, Tsakane and Waterval, and Benoni).

 In West Rand (Figure 1G), Waterlab is currently testing three WWTPS (Flip Human, Magaliesburg, and Percy Stewart).
 Testing in all these WWTPS commenced in week 41.
+Negative results are currently under review, as the sensitivity of the PCR detection assay may be inadequate.